 They asked the team to write down topics they were curious about (work issues, questions, topics, etc.), and stick them to the wall.
 It introduced anonymity and dissolved the awkward teacher-student barrier.
 No one was on the spot or trapped under the fear of “looking stupid.”

-Together, with the team, they developed themes and patterns.
+Together, they identified themes and patterns around the common questions.
 They shared solutions.
 They asked questions.
 They were a team.

 “It wasn’t rigid, and I think that’s why it worked,” Shara said.